algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/DFSrecExp.md

 function that is called with a node n and a parent p.
-If the parent of n has not yet been decided it assigns p as the parent and recursively calls the function on all nodes neighbouring n, with n as the parent, until an end node is found or all nodes in the componenent have been examined.
+If the parent of n has not yet been decided it assigns p as the parent and recursively calls the function on all nodes neighbouring n, with n as the parent, until an end node is found or all nodes in the component have been examined.

 Elsewhere we have an iterative version of DFS.